wbfw109/crawling_copy/README.md

         Files in "src/test" is main code for this.

     2. Dynamic page
-        Crawling Using Selenium and ChromDriver.
+        Crawling Using Selenium and ChromeDriver.
 For this, I used the site of the BTD6 game.
         Files in "src/etc" is main code for this.

+#
 ### 3. Code arrangement
     1. Code formatter
       - autopep8, yapf, black